brunodavi/envclass/docs/README-EN.md

 ```

 ### Class as Prefix
-By default, the use of the class name as a prefix is disabled (`_class_as_prefix = False`).
-When enabled, the class name is used at the beginning of the environment variable name, especially useful if you follow the `PascalCase` convention for naming your classes.
+By default, this is set to `False`.

+This allows using the class name as part of the environment variable name.
+Currently, it only separates classes in `PascalCase`, so if you use it differently, the result may not be satisfactory.

+Example:

 ```python
 from envclass import EnvClass

 class ApiService(EnvClass):
     _class_as_prefix = True
     key: str

 api = ApiService()